GetLevvel/katacoda-scenarios/rhoar-vertx/compulsive-traders/01-callback-based-trader.md

-**Initialize katacoda environment**

-You may have noticed a script running in the terminal.
-This is getting the lab ready up to this scenario i.e. it is
-1. Cloning the source code
-2. Initialize the OpenShift environment
-3. Build and deploy the quote-generator scenario
-4. Build and deploy the portfolio-service sceanrio
-5. Build and deploy the micro-trader-dashboard

-**The callback-based trader**
+## The callback-based trader

 Let’s start with the callback trader.
 This trader is developed using the raw Vert.x API and so callbacks.
-But wait…​ who wants to write callback-hell code?
-To ease the readability of the code, we are going to use Vert.x ``Future``.
-A ``Future`` is a structure encapsulating a deferred result (or failure).
-Unlike regular Java Future, Vert.x ``Futures`` are non-blocking (no ``get`` and ``join`` methods).
-You needs to listen for the ``Future`` completion by attaching a ``Handler`` indicating the result (success or failure). ``Futures`` provide a nice and simple way to structure your code, but that’s not all.
-It also provides high-level operators such as ``CompositeFuture.all`` indicating the completion of a set of Futures.
+To ease the readability of the code, we are going to use Vert.x `Future`.
+A `Future` is a structure encapsulating a deferred result (or failure).
+Unlike regular Java Future, Vert.x `Futures` are non-blocking (no `get` and `join` methods).
+You needs to listen for the `Future` completion by attaching a `Handler` indicating the result (success or failure). `Futures` provide a nice and simple way to structure your code, but that’s not all.
+It also provides high-level operators such as `CompositeFuture.all` indicating the completion of a set of Futures.

 Future objects are created using Future.future().
 To be notified of the completion, you need to attach a Handler<AsyncResult>> using the Future.setHandler method.

-Open the ``io.vertx.workshop.trader.impl.CallbackTraderVerticle`` class and fill in the code to complete TODOs 1 and 2.
+Open the `io.vertx.workshop.trader.impl.CallbackTraderVerticle` class and fill in the code to complete TODOs 1 and 2.

-``compulsive-traders/src/main/java/io/vertx/workshop/trader/impl/CallbackTraderVerticle.java``{{open}}
+`compulsive-traders/src/main/java/io/vertx/workshop/trader/impl/CallbackTraderVerticle.java`{{open}}

 The trader needs the Portfolio service and the market service (the message source sending the market data).
 We cannot start the trading logic before having retrieved both of them.
 Use a CompositeFuture to be notified when both are completed (or one fails).
 A CompositeFuture is a Future, so attach a Handler to it that call the initialize method.